 Skates, shin pads, protective/pelvic cup, shoulder pads, elbow pads, gloves, breezers, mouth guard, HECC certified helmet with full face shield, socks and hockey stick are all required for every level of hockey.
 Area hockey equipment stores, Dick's Sporting Goods, and Dunham's can help you determine the correct size equipment for your player.
 As a general rule of thumb, all equipment should fit comfortably without being too big.
 Do not buy skates that are too big with plans to grow in to them.
 Trying to skate with skates that are too big is similar with trying to sprint in shoes that are too big.
 It is very difficult.

-Once teams are assigned, your player will receive a team jersey that is used for practice and/or games.
+Once teams are assigned, your player will receive a team jersey that is used for practice and/or games for the season and returned at the end of the season.

 Excellent Videos and tips/guides below!